USDA FoodKeeper – Cold Storage Guidelines

 Isotonic Performance Gels have gained popularity in the sports and fitness industry for providing a quick and convenient energy boost during workouts and endurance activities.
 These gels are often used by athletes and fitness enthusiasts to replenish electrolytes and carbohydrates lost during exercise.
 Some cultures have their own traditional versions of energy gels made from natural ingredients like honey, fruits, and nuts.

 Isotonic Performance Gel stored at room temperature for 2 days should still be safe to consume as it has a low risk level.
 However, check for any changes in texture, color, or smell before consuming.
-If there are any signs of spoilage, discard the gel to prevent foodborne illness.
+If there are any signs of spoilage, discard the gel to reduce the risk of foodborne illness.

 Once opened, Isotonic Performance Gel can typically be used for up to 7 days if stored in a sealed container in the refrigerator.
 Beyond this time, check for any unusual changes in color, consistency, or odor.
 If any signs of spoilage are present, it's best to discard the gel.